Railways Accidents Reduced Significantly In Last Three Months - UrduPoint

 The official said the department was taking several steps to improve the Railway services including the issues related to tracking maintenance that was given top priority.

-He said the punctuality of trains was improved and all the trains were being monitored, reviewed, and rectified while to facilitate passengers, a mobile application “Pak rail live” has also been launched for real-time tracking of trains.
+He said that the punctuality of trains was improved and all the trains were being monitored, reviewed and rectified while to facilitate the passengers, a mobile application “Pak rail live” has also been launched for real-time tracking of trains.

-To a question, he said that first aid posts are established in Assistant Station Masters offices and Police Help Line Centres at all Railway Stations where paramedical staff/staff trained in first aid is available along with first aid box/emergency kits round the clock.
+To a question, he said that first aid posts were established in Assistant Station Masters offices and Police Help Line Centres at all Railway Stations where paramedical staff/staff trained in first aid was available along with first aid box/emergency kits round the clock.

 He said the first aid box/emergency kits were available with In-charge Guards in all running trains who were trained in first aid and provide first aid to ill passengers.